 Represented H.B.
-Zachry Company and Zachry Construction Corporation in a dispute concerning construction cost overruns and delay costs sustained by our clients while building a $700 million ethylene cracking plant (at that time was the world’s largest ethylene plant by volume).
+Zachry Company and Zachry Construction Corporation in a dispute concerning construction cost overruns and delay costs sustained by our clients while building a $700 million ethylene cracking plant.
 After nearly two years of litigation, the case settled very favorably for our client, and is confidential at the request of defendants.

 Cuesta, et al. v.
 Ford Motor Co. and Williams Controls, Inc.

 Represented Class Representatives and a nationwide Class of over 500,000 individuals against Ford and WCI in a products liability class action alleging defective electronic throttle controls installed in hundreds of thousands of Ford super-duty trucks, seeking class damages exceeding $90 million.
-Litigation commenced in 2004, the Class was initially certified and 2007 and re-certified in 2009 after appeals to the Oklahoma Court of Appeals and the Oklahoma Supreme Court, and after defendants’ petition for certiorari was denied by the United States Supreme Court.
-Secured a multi-million dollar settlement in favor of the Plaintiffs in 2010.
+Litigation commenced in 2004, the Class was certified in 2007 and re-certified in 2009 after appeals to the Oklahoma Court of Appeals and the Oklahoma Supreme Court, and after defendants’ petition for certiorari was denied by the U.S. Supreme Court.
+A multi-million dollar settlement was secured in favor of the Plaintiffs.

 Ruth Bauer v.
 Bauer Foundation

-The firm represented the Charles T. Bauer Foundation, a charitable organization created by the late Ted Bauer, founder of AIM Investments.
-The Foundation was an intervener in a lawsuit brought by Mr. Bauer’s estranged spouse against Mr. Bauer’s estate alleging that Mr. Bauer mismanaged community property during his lifetime.
-Plaintiff alleged over $300 million in damages, an amount that would have depleted all of the Foundation’s funds.
-The lawsuit was settled on very favorable terms, and the Foundation was able to continue its charitable giving without substantial interruption.
+Represented the Charles T. Bauer Foundation, a charitable organization created by the late Ted Bauer, founder of AIM Investments.
+The Foundation was an intervener in a lawsuit brought by Mr. Bauer’s estranged spouse against his estate alleging that community property was mismanaged during his life time.
+Plaintiff alleged over $300 million in damages.
+The lawsuit was settled on very favorable terms, and the Foundation was able to continue its charitable giving.

 University of Texas, J.D., with honors, 1999